 Couple this with a good pass rusher, and it can be an offensive tackle’s worst nightmare.

-Pressure On The Quarterback
+Getting Pressure On The Quarterback

 Quarterbacks tend to get into trouble when they hit the top of their drop, and their eyes drop from the receivers to the defensive rush.

 This is why closing the pocket from the edge is so important.
-Once the Quarterback goes into “panic” mode, it’s rare to get him back into his rhythm.
+Once the quarterback goes into “panic” mode, it’s rare to get him back into his rhythm.

 One hit from the blindside can not only fatigue a quarterback but can also make him shorten his timing and throw before he hits the top of his drop.

-Pressure On The Offensive Coordinator
+Creating Stress For The Offensive Coordinator

 A good edge rusher forces offensive coordinators to call plays they typically don’t want to.
-In order to deal with good edge rushers, you can run away from them, pass away from them or read them.
+In order to deal with good edge rushers, you can run away from them, pass away from them, or read them.

 Roaf states that the power rushers always had him on his heels.
 To defend against the bull rush, an offensive tackle must drop his hips and lean forward.